algorandfoundation/algokit-cli/CONTRIBUTING.md

 AlgoKit uses Python as a main language and many Python libraries and tools.
 This section lists all of them with a tiny brief.

-- [Poetry](https://python-poetry.org/): Python packaging and dependency management.
+- [uv](https://docs.astral.sh/uv/): Python packaging, dependency management, and tool installation.
-- [pipx](https://github.com/pypa/pipx): Install and Run Python Applications in Isolated Environments
 - [Click](https://palletsprojects.com/p/click/): A Python package for creating beautiful command line interfaces.
-- [Black](https://github.com/psf/black): A Python code formatter.
+- [Ruff](https://docs.astral.sh/ruff/): An extremely fast Python linter and formatter.
-- [Tox](https://tox.wiki/en/latest/): Automate and standardize testing in Python.

 ## Architecture decisions